 - Fly into Taiwan Taoyuan International Airport near Taipei.
-It’s never more than an hour from the airport to Leofoo Resort, so if you’re not too tired after your flight we can make a halt along the way.
+It’s never takes more than an hour to get from the airport to Leofoo Resort, so if you’re not too tired after your flight we can add a fun stop along the way.

 - Of course, if you’d like to go straight to the resort, enjoy the sight of wonderful creatures just a few metres away, and try some of the various activities, your wish is our command.